 - Pack your batteries in a fire-proof bag.

 In addition, you have to be aware that you need to take the batteries with you as hand luggage.
-So, you can’t pack them with your own drone in check in luggage (not that I’d check in my Mavic 2 anyway, I’d rather take a backpack or case and bring it on board at which I know it’s secure!)
+So, you can’t pack them with your own drone in check-in luggage (not that I’d check in my Mavic 2 anyway, I’d rather take a backpack or case and bring it on board at which I know it’s secure!)
 You can learn more about the possible dangers and solutions from the article (worth seeing to learn about the FAA battery regulations also ).

 Wrapping and taping is an alternative, but let’s face it – it is not 100% secure and is sort of a pain to do.
-Not only do you need to prep the Mavic 2 batteries every time, you also need to carry things with you to do it to your return trip.
+Not only do you need to prep the Mavic 2 batteries every time, but you also need to carry things with you to do it to your return trip.
 That’s the reason I would recommend and use LiPo fireproof bags for my Mavic Professional batteries.
 They’re pretty cheap too, so why bother with all that other BS.

 These fireproof bags are fairly straightforward and affordable, so well worth investing in.
-For well under $10 per bag, you can just slide in your Mavic 2 battery, close the bag and place it in your hand luggage (knowing you’re safe to travel).
+For well under $10 per bag.
+You can just slide in your Mavic 2 battery, close the bag and place it in your hand luggage.
+Knowing you’re safe to travel.